 When we’re booking a trip online, we are often prompted by the website whether we’d like to insure our trip.
 Unfortunately, there are a couple of problems with that kind of scenario.

 If I’m making an airline reservation and I’m asked if I want to purchase travel insurance, any policy I buy is only going to provide coverage for that specific flight, not for other segments of my trip.

-Secondly, buying travel insurance online from a website is generally not the most cost-effective way to purchase it.
-Aware of this situation, many financial planners have begun to offer travel insurance to their clients.
+Secondly, buying travel insurance online from one website is generally not the most cost-effective way to purchase it.
+It is prudent to navigate online and compare policies.

 For more information, please consult with your travel insurance agent.

 United Capital Financial Advisers, LLC (“United Capital”), is an affiliate of Goldman Sachs & Co.
 LLC and subsidiaries of the Goldman Sachs Group, Inc., a worldwide, full-service investment banking, broker-dealer, asset management and financial services organization.
 Investing involves risk and clients should carefully consider their own investment objectives and never rely on any single chart, graph or marketing piece to make decisions.
 The information contained herein is intended for information only, is not a recommendation to buy or sell any securities, and should not be considered investment advice.
 United Capital does not provide legal, tax or accounting advice.
 Clients should obtain their own independent legal, tax or accounting advice based on their particular circumstances.